JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_4.md

 >
 > <a id="s459_2"></a>[UB 55:3.11](/en/The_Urantia_Book/55#p3_11) Mortals from a world in the third age of light and life have to work on a less advanced world to compensate for their unearned advanced status.

-Question: What is done when there are no "less advanced worlds" left?
+Question: What is done when there are no “less advanced worlds” left?

 ### § 6.
 B. Local Universes in the post-Supreme ages